MathSEE-Modeling-Week/Modeling-Week/README.md

 To access this HPC follow the instruction for the [registration](https://wiki.bwhpc.de/e/Registration/bwUniCluster).

 ### 6.2 Set up UM-Bridge
-To set up UM-Bridge in the HPC log in to the HPC and follow the instructions from the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/hpc.html) on HPCs.
+To set up UM-Bridge on the HPC log in to the HPC and follow the instructions from the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/hpc.html) on HPCs.

 ### 6.3 Run a model on the HPC
-To run a model on the bwUniCluster2.0 it must be put into a container.The prefered container for the bwUniCluster2.0 is Docker but you can also use Singularity.
+To run a model on the bwUniCluster2.0 it must be put into a container.
+The prefered container for the bwUniCluster2.0 is Docker but you can also use Singularity.
 You can follow the instructions below to run your model on the HPC UM-Bridge setup.

 1. **UM-Bridge server as a Python script:** First you have to have to transfere your UM-Bridge server into a Python script (.py).
 In the script you can loos the first two lines of code:
    ```